Azure/Industrial-IoT/docs/modules/publisher-commandline.md

 [Home](../../readme.md)

-### OPC Publisher parametrization command line interface options & environment variables
+### OPC Publisher parameterization command line interface options & environment variables

-The following list of module parametrization settings can be provided either as CLI options or as  environment variables.
+The following list of module parameterization settings can be provided either as CLI options or as  environment variables.
 The alternative field, where present, refers to the CLI argument applicable in **standalone mode only**.
-When both environment variable and cli argument is provided, the latest will overrule the env variable.
+When both environment variable and CLI argument are provided, the latest will overrule the env variable.

             PublishedNodesFile=VALUE
                                       The file used to store the configuration of the nodes to be publish